pulkitmehndiratta/Price-Prediction-Using-FBProphet/README.md

 Fore queries please mail ar: pulkit.mehndiratta@gmail.com

-Credits to: Ryan Ahmed (coursera) for the wonderful explanantion to the problem and technique to forecast the trends.
+Credits to: Ryan Ahmed (coursera) for the wonderful explanation to the problem and technique to forecast the trends.